Catalog: Center for Instruction, Technology & Innovation

 Audience: District SoBL coordinators, WL teachers, ENL teachers, Administrators, etc.

 Join us as we come together to learn more about the Seal of Biliteracy in Oswego County.
 We will explore how to increase student interest and support one another as we navigate through the New York State requirements.
-We will update the Consortium plan and Student/Teacher Handbooks.
-Meetings are currently scheduled for Thursday afternoons.
-This will be discussed at the first meeting.
-Link to join: https://E2CCB-GST.zoom.us/j/3750412712?omn=91025247608 The final student Seal Presentations will be held at CiTi South on April 29th.
+Our Teacher Workgroup will provide updates to the Handbook.
+Link to join: https://E2CCB-GST.zoom.us/j/3750412712?omn=91025247608 The final student Seal Presentations will be held at CiTi on April 29th

 Program: School Improvement